doncigma/txt-file-decoder/README.md

 get the correct words for the decoded sentence.
 It is then returned and displayed on the console.

 ### Input files
-The input is a .txt file made of however many lines, each starting with a number, followed by a space, and a word.
+The input is a .txt file made of N lines, each starting with a number, followed by a space, and a word.
 E.g.:
 |   1 love
 |   23 cats
 |   5 boats
-The code is made by constructing a pyramid of these lines, sorting them, and taking the last of each row.
-Then, adding those corresponding words together.
+The decoded message is found by constructing a pyramid of these lines, sorting them, and taking the right-most number of each row, then adding those corresponding words together.
 The above example would look like this:
 |     1
 |   5  23
-The last of each row would be 1 and 23, making the decoded message: "love cats."
+The right-most numbers of each row would are 1 and 23, making the decoded message: "love cats."